-OCTA issued the Notice to Proceed for Construction to Walsh Construction Company on March 4, 2019.
-Construction activities will commence on the western half of the alignment, with the focus on preparations for construction of the Santa Ana River and Westminster Avenue bridges, the MSF, storm drain relocations, and sewer and water systems within City streets.
+Construction activities have commenced on the western half of the alignment, with the focus on preparations for construction of the Santa Ana River and Westminster Avenue bridges, the maintenance and storage facility, and storm drain sewer and water system relocations within the City of Santa Ana streets.
+The remaining permits needed from Army Corps of Engineers and the Orange County Flood Control District for the construction of the Project bridge across the Santa Ana River were obtained in April 2019.